apache/openserverless-task/ide/docopts.md

 ## Options

 ```
+--pin           Save the current key in .env as AUTH_CHECK to verify deployments use that key
+--local         Save the login as a local .wskprops instead of a global one
 --fast          Skip the initial deployment step and go in incremental update mode
 --dry-run       Simulates the execution without making any actual changes
+--packages      Only deploy packages, skip web
+--wen           Only deploy web, skip packages
 ```

+## Login

+If you login with `ops ide login` it will read the .env and login using env vars `OPS_USERNAME` `OPS_PASSWORD` `OPS_APIHOST`

+If you login with `ops ide login <username>` it will use, if not empty in preference:

+`OPS_<username>_USERNAME` `OPS_<username>_PASSWORD` `OPS_<username>_APIHOST`

+By default the credentials are stored in ~/.wskprops.
+If there is a local `.wskprops` in current directory it will used that instead.

+If you specify `--local` credentials are stored in the local file.
+Also if you login and there is already a local file will be used the local instead of the global.

+If you specify `--pin` an `AUTH_CHECK` variable will be added to your `.env` to verify deployments use the intended configurations and not a different one by mistake.